GClunies/reflekt/README.md

 </details>
 <br>

-#### `schemas/.reflekt/meta/1-0.json`
+#### **schemas/.reflekt/meta/1-0.json**
 A meta-schema used to validate all event schemas in the project.
-Under the hood, Reflekt uses this meta-schema along with the conventions defined in `reflekt_project.yml` to validate event schemas.
-If you want to define ***required metadata*** for all event schemas in your project, you can update the `metadata` object.
-See the example below showing how to require **code owner** and **product owner** metadata.
+Under the hood, Reflekt uses this meta-schema along with the naming conventions defined in the `reflekt_project.yml` file to validate all event schemas.

+To define ***required metadata*** for all event schemas in your project, you can update the `metadata` object in `schemas/.reflekt/meta/1-0.json`.
+See the example below showing how to require both **code owner** and **product owner** metadata.

 <details>
 <summary><code>schemas/.reflekt/meta/1-0.json</code>(CLICK TO EXPAND)</summary>